7 Tips for Packing a Waste-Free Lunch

-Between plastic snack bags and single drink boxes, lunches can result in a lot of waste.
-Not to mention, more money coming out of your wallet as you replace all the single-use items again and again.
+Between plastic snack bags and single-use drink boxes, lunches can result in a lot of waste.
+Not to mention, more money coming out of your wallet as you replace all those single-use items again and again.

-These tips for packing a waste-free lunch can help you save some money and help out the environment at the same time.
+These tips for packing a zero waste lunch can help you save some money and help out the environment at the same time.
 Plus, these tips aren’t just for children’s lunch.
 You can use them to cut down on the waste generated from your own lunch as well!

 1. Opt for Reusable Snack Bags